 Though sharing your travel experiences is so helpful to other users, there are a few details you should avoid posting in your reviews.
 Never:

-- Describe details of either your own unsafe behaviour or situations where others could have taken advantage of you.
+Describe details of either your own unsafe behavior or situations where others could have taken advantage of you.

 Instead, consider posting safety tips to other users, or explaining a lack of security at a hotel.
 This may help someone else avoid dangerous situations that you yourself have experienced.